 Pre-sprouting Seeds in Plastic Bags

-To watch a seed sprout in a plastic bag, moisten a paper towel and then fold it in half or into quarters, depending on the size of the bag.
+To watch a seed sprout in a plastic bag, moisten a paper towel and then fold it in half or quarters depending on the size of the bag.
 Tuck the wet paper towel into the plastic bag, gently pushing it to the bottom of the bag.
-Then, slip the seed -- two or three could be used, again depending on the size of the bag -- between the moist paper towel and the side of the plastic bag.
+Then, slip the seed – two or three could be used depending on the size of the bag – between the moist paper towel and the side of the plastic bag.

-Fill seed pots -- which usually come in tray form -- with a soil-less planting medium, such as one composed of peat and vermiculite.
-Water it, let it settle, and add more medium until the pots are full.
+Fill seed pots, which usually come in tray form, with a soilless planting medium, such as one composed of peat and vermiculite.
+Water it, let it settle and add more medium until the pots are full.
 The medium should be moist but not soggy.
-Then, gently press one seed into each pot, and cover the pots with a sealed plastic bag.
+Then, gently press one seed into each pot and cover the pots with a sealed plastic bag.
 To keep the plastic from touching the soil, insert wooden sticks along the outer edges of the tray to prop the bag.